LukeGrahamLandry/franca/devlog.md

 - elf_loader: implement dynamic imports
 - added a test that runs dump_elf and makes sure my static binaries are actually static

+---

+- fuck; all kinds of stuff going wrong at once:
+  - load_elf doesn't work on real linux but works on orb
+  - static linux "Tried to allocate 67071058 bytes with panicking_allocator" in amd64/emit, but it works on orb.
+    - on my ancient linux and blink
+    - self compile on blink takes 3 minutes before getting to that point, precompiled kaleidoscope.fr repros the problem fast.
+  - dynamic doesn't work on my ancient linux new one segfaults, the old one that boot/temporary downloads says `symbol lookup error: ./target/boot-linux-amd64-dyn.out: undefined symbol: fstatat` which would make sense that the new one would try to call null because i don't handle a missing weak import gracefully, but `ldd --version` says `Ubuntu GLIBC 2.31-0ubuntu9.18) 2.31` and the internet says fstatat "was added to glibc in version 2.4", so mines from 2020 which is old but sure after 2006 and indeed a c program can have fstatat, just not me. tho.... `3: 0000000000000000     0 FUNC    GLOBAL DEFAULT  UND __fxstatat@GLIBC_2.4 (3)`, that's sure not what i would have tried to call. another `$INODE64` moment i guess? but it does also say `59: 0000000000001220    25 FUNC    GLOBAL HIDDEN    16 fstatat`, `zig cc f.c -target x86_64-linux-gnu -Oz` just wants `2: 00000000002015cd    37 FUNC    LOCAL  DEFAULT   14 __fstatat64`. confusing because there's a syscall called "fstatat64" which doesn't exist on amd64, but i guess glibc exposes the syscall called "newfstatat" as a function called "fstatat64" and not as a function called "fstatat"? wait no that's LOCAL, disassemble it and it's doing the syscall itself even tho it's supposed to be dynamically linked. so maybe fstatat is just a magical thing you can't trust libc for somehow? ok whatever, just always do the syscall, now dyn and sta both have the panicking_allocator problem
+  - panicking_allocator problem is because it gets suck the for_bits_rev loop when handling ret0, simpler repro is backend/test/folding.fr/unit(). clz doesn't work on some versions of linux?? that seems untrue and impossible. like theres the thing where my LZCNT will be BSR on old cpus, but that's only wrong for 0 which i carefully don't call it with.
+    see ok this sentance is not the way i would phrase this information at all:
+    "LZCNT differs from BSR.
+For example, LZCNT will produce the operand size when the input operand is zero.
+    It should be noted that on processors that do not support LZCNT, the instruction byte encoding is executed as BSR." because when i read i decided that meant "for inputs other than zero, LZCNT is the same as BSR" but what it really means is "for all inputs BSR and LZCNT are totally different and for inputs other than zero 64-BSR = LZCNT", which like ok that is my fault for not thinking about the sentance hard enough to notice that index of highest set bit is the opposite thing as number of leading zeroes because index counts from the right. but like it's phrased so similarly to the one for tzcnt which is in fact the same other than for zero.
+      - it's confusing to me that blink has a function called AluLzcnt when it seems they don't support that instruction, but also clearly i don't understand what's going on because it uses a macro called bsf() which is sounds wrong for supporting it or not supporting it but the numbers it gives back are right for BSR as though LZCNT were not supported. so maybe im still totally wrong about what the instructions are supposed to do? who knows man, i give up.
+    - blink does the right thing for tzcnt(0) it seems but ancient computer gives me junk so did similar thing with checking the flags
+  - so all that and now im at the point that i can discover that my elf loader works on fake linux and my real linux but not on github's real linux

+TODO: my @import_symbol always does a weak symbol even though it in the macro body i say weak=false.
+TODO: test that makes weak and non weak of symbols i know don't exist and makes sure the dynamic loader crashes correctly.
+TODO: tests that @import_symbol give you null for a missing weak symbol (instead of address of a stub like when you #import a function),
+      it works right now but is fragile.
+TODO: fallback to the syscall version automatically if a weak symbol is unavailable
+TODO: @import_symbol of non-existant throws TraceTrap at comptime
+TODO: be consistant about spelling: zeros or zeroes

+---

 > i love when i let zed update itself and they find new and exciting ways to turn on shitty auto complete
 > it's not show_inline_completions=false anymore and show_edit_predictions=false also doesn't work.
 > ah of course show_completions_on_input=false, totally unrelated to edit_prediction_provider=none;